 Milan Itinerary – Day 3

-The Last Supper is one of the most famous paintings in the world, and until I visited Milan I was unaware the city was home to it.
+The Last Supper is one of the most famous paintings in the world in the Santa Maria delle Grazie, and until I visited Milan I was unaware the city was home to the famous painting by Leonardo Da Vinci.

 My excitement at finding this out was tempered by the fact you need to purchase tickets well in advance of your visit to Milan.

-The painting is on one of the walls in the church of Santa Maria delle Grazie and although I didn’t get to visit, if you can book tickets to ensure you see it, you should.
+The painting is on one of the walls in the church of Santa Maria delle Grazie, which is a UNESCO World Heritage Site.
+Although I didn’t get to visit, if you can book tickets to ensure you see it, you should.

 I want to go back to Milan to see the painting one day, and you can’t really spend 3 days in Milan without checking out one of the most famous works of art in the world.